Enhancing PLS of Indoor IRS-VLC Systems for Colluding and Non-Colluding Eavesdroppers: System Model

 \section{System Model}

 As shown in Fig.~\ref{fig_a}, an indoor VLC scenario is considered.
-A single \ac{led} transmitter, denoted as Alice, is mounted at the centre of the ceiling and provides both illumination and high speed data transmission.
-The confidential message is intended for a single legitimate user, Bob, who is located inside the room and also receives illumination from the same \ac{led}.
-Due to the widebeam of the \ac{led} light, any receiver within the illumination footprint can in principle intercept the transmitted signal.
-A security threat is therefore modelled in the form of \(K\) passive eavesdroppers, collected in the set \(\mathcal{E} = \{E_1,\dots,E_K\}\).
-These eavesdroppers are assumed to be arbitrarily located within the room, to receive the illumination, and to remain silent, so that their presence is not detected by Alice.
+In this environment, a single \ac{led} transmitter, Alice, is mounted at the centre of the ceiling to provide simultaneous illumination and high-speed data transmission.
+The confidential message is intended exclusively for a single legitimate user, Bob; however, the widebeam nature of the \ac{led} light ensures that the signal covers a large footprint, allowing any receiver within this area to potentially intercept the transmission.
+Consequently, a security threat is modelled in the form of $K$ passive eavesdroppers, denoted by the set $\mathcal{E} = \{E_1,\dots,E_K\}$, who are arbitrarily located within the room.
+These eavesdroppers are assumed to remain physically silent to avoid detection by the transmitter.
+Although these eavesdroppers do not reveal their presence through uplink transmissions, we assume that their \ac{csi} is perfectly known at the transmitter to investigate the fundamental secrecy limits, which follows the established analytical convention in \ac{pls} research to evaluate performance under a theoretical worst-case security benchmark.
+This assumption is supported by recent advancements in optical wireless channel estimation, such as the closed-form location and orientation estimation framework presented in \cite{Bozanis}, which demonstrates the practical feasibility of acquiring such detailed CSI in VLC systems.

 To enhance the \ac{pls} of the legitimate link, an \ac{irs} is mounted on one of the walls.
 The \ac{irs} consists of \(N_{\text{irs}}\) passive reflecting elements with separation distance \(D\) between adjacent elements.
-The incident optical signal from the \ac{led} illuminates the \ac{irs}, and each element reflects part of this signal towards the interior of the room.
+The incident optical signal from the \ac{led} illuminates the \ac{irs}, and each element reflects part of this signal towards the interior of the room by adjusting its orientation.
+In particular, each element is oriented to steer its reflection toward a selected receiver direction, hence a single element is assumed to be allocated to one user at a time, in line with mirror array based optical IRS operation \cite{fd5}.
 In this manner, additional \ac{nlos} path is created between Alice and each receiver, with propagation distances that depend on the positions of the \ac{irs} elements and of the users.
 The different path lengths associated with these links give rise to different arrival times at the receivers and contribute to the overall time dispersion of the channel.
 In the remainder of this section, the end-to-end optical channel for each receiver is expressed as the superposition of the direct \ac{los} component and the \ac{irs}-assisted \ac{nlos} components, and the corresponding \ac{cir} and \ac{cfr} expressions used in the secrecy capacity analysis are derived.